JeffersonLab/epas-repository/readme.md

 $repo->delete($remoteRef);  // returns true or throws
 ```

 ### Retrieve Permits by Work Order (ATLIS Task ID)
+Like Permit applications, Permits can also be retrieved for a given work order number.
 ```php
 use \Jlab\EpasRepository\Repository\PermitRepository;
 $repo = new PermitRepository();